top of page

 mount okueyama rocks

-Okueyama 1643m (大崩山) is a difficult hike in Miyazaki, Kyushu.
+Okueyama 1643m is a difficult hike in Miyazaki, Kyushu.
 It's famous for its many chains, ladders and ropes (supposedly over 50) with spectacular views of Kozumidaki, a giant granite rockface.
-It kinda reminded me a bit of Yosemite.
-Its actually an ancient/extinct volcano which had one of the largest ever recorded eruptions in history (VEI 8).
+The rockface is an ancient/extinct volcano which had one of the largest ever recorded eruptions in history.

 Because of the many climbing sections I would only recomend doing this hike in good/dry weather and once the snow/ice has melted.